Neo23x0/panopticon/README.md

 I am sure that someone finds ways to improve the measurement process. (maybe by measuring the pure cpu time instead)

 I consider this project as a proof of concept and good starting point for your own development.
-Consider it as an inspiration.

 ## Contact